 So, this was just the beginning of how I started on Ruby vs Python performance.
 The most interesting part comes now.
 I have a habit of learning everything from the documentation and later on going to the books.
 When I was learning Rails and Django, I felt like they were long lost brothers.
 Although there was a considerable difference between the two, still it felt the same.

 And trust me when I say, both have their own set of stuff that you might consider learning.
 So, the following is my review on learning both of them.

 Ruby vs Python Performance – Pros and cons

-- Both have same DRY principals: Do Not Repeat Yourself.
+- Both have the same DRY principals: Do Not Repeat Yourself.
 (We mean coding)

 - Rails follow Convention over configuration, whereas Django follows Explicit is better than Implicit.

 - Django does not believe in much magic, whereas Rails has magic everywhere.
 (Magic means imports and other stuff happening automatically: “Specifically meant for noobs”)

 - Ruby and Python values expressiveness and, therefore, provides lots of implicit behavior and are more focused on Change.
 Django, on the other hand, is more explicit and is more focused on API Stability.

 - Rails get lots of changes in every release, whereas Django has stable but long releases.

 - Ruby has multiple ways of doing things, which can be cumbersome to some, but Django has a specific way to do things.
-Means way, which even a pure beginner will be able to understand.
+It means a way that even a pure beginner will be able to understand.